jltsiren/gbwt/SERIALIZATION.md

 The number of path names must be either `0` or equal to the number of original paths in the GBWT index.
 The number of sample/contig names must be either `0` or equal to the sample / contig count in the header.

+**Note:** The absence of names is indicated by an empty structure instead of an absent optional structure.
+An optional structure implies that the data is optional, while the names are the core of the metadata.

 ### Metadata header